27 Fun Things to Do in Seattle in Fall: Foliage, Festivals & Halloween

 Feast on Local Fare During Seattle Restaurant Week

-Every year at the end of October and beginning of November the city of Seattle hosts Restaurant Week to showcase all of the delicious food that can be found in the city.
+Every year, at the end of October and beginning of November, Seattle hosts Restaurant Week to showcase all of the delicious food that can be found in the city.

-The festivals sets sliding scale price point so you can find your new favorite restaurant in the city without spending outside your means!
+The festival sets a sliding scale price point so you can find your new favorite restaurant in the city without spending outside your means!

 Grab a Brew at the Great Pumpkin Beer Festival